nortikin/sverchok/docs/nodes/vector/attractor.rst

   - **Inverse cubic**.
 Falloff law is 1/R^2.
   - **Inverse exponent**.
 Falloff law is `exp(- C * R)`, where R is distance from vertex to attractor, and C is value from **Coefficient** input.
   - **Gauss**.
 Falloff law is `exp(- C * R^2 / 2)`, where R is distance from vertex to attractor, and C is value from **Coefficient** input.
+- **Clamp**.
+Whether to restrict output vector length with distance from vertex to attractor.
+If not checked, then attraction vector length can be very big for vertices close to attractor, depending on selected falloff type.
+Default value is True.

 Outputs
 -------